nrs-org/novelslop/content/vol_01/chap_11.typ

   That was what Miyano Koto thought after she heard a voice from the door.
-  Putting down the book on anarchist movements during the 15th century, which she would recommend to anyone interested in history and how it influenced modern society, the girl replied to the knocking with a gentle voice,
+  Putting down the book on anarchist movements during the 15th century, which she would recommend to anyone interested in history and how much it influenced modern society, the girl replied to the knocking with a gentle voice,

   "Come in!
 The door is unlocked."